John Nesbitt

 John Booth Nesbitt (August 23, 1910 – August 10, 1960) was an actor, narrator, announcer, producer and screenwriter.
 Nesbitt was best known as the narrator of the MGM series Passing Parade.

 Early years

-Nesbitt, born John Booth Nesbitt on August 23, 1910, in Victoria, British Columbia, was a grandson of actor Edwin Booth.
+Nesbitt was born on August 23, 1910, in Victoria, British Columbia, was a grandson of actor Edwin Booth.
 His father worked in British intelligence during most of Nesbitt's younger years, after which he worked as a lecturer on world topics.
 Eventually the father became a Unitarian minister, and the family moved to Alameda, California.
 Booth attended Saint Mary's College of California and the University of California.

 Stage

 Nesbitt was active in stock theater in Vancouver and Spokane, and he organized some little theater groups.

 Radio

 Nesbitt began working for NBC in San Francisco in 1933.
 In 1935, he was an announcer at KFRC in San Francisco.

 His signature program, The Passing Parade, was first broadcast in 1936 and ended in 1949, sometimes in 15-minute episodes and sometimes in 30-minute episodes.
 At one time or another, it was carried on the CBS, Mutual, NBC Blue and NBC Red networks.
-The Passing Parade was also a segment on The John Charles Thomas Show (1943-1946). and on the summer replacement program, The Meredith Willson-John Nesbitt Show (1942).
+The Passing Parade was also a segment on The John Charles Thomas Show (1943–1946), and on the summer replacement program, The Meredith Willson-John Nesbitt Show (1942).

 In the evening of June 6, 1944, known as D-Day in the Allied countries, Nesbitt broadcast a Passing Parade segment on CBS which captured the historical significance of the military invasion by imagining its story being retold 100 years in the future to schoolchildren.

 Joseph M. Koehler described Nesbitt's talent in a review in the July 31, 1943, issue of Billboard: "His sense of the dramatic, uncanny timing and ability to discover the exact moment when drama must replace the spoken word combine to explain why he's radio's No. 1 story-teller."

 Nesbitt was also host of the anthology program So the Story Goes, which was syndicated in 1945–1946.